Phone: (845) 257-3505

 SOC100.
 Intro To Sociology.
 3 Credits.

 Examines relationships between human behavior and society by focusing on social processes, social interactions, and social inequalities such as social class, race, and gender.
-Introduces fundamental concepts including culture, norms, status, power, socialization, organizations, an social institutions.
+Introduces fundamental concepts including culture, norms, status, power, socialization, organizations, and social institutions.
 A minimum grade of C- is required for any course to count toward the Sociology major or minor.

 Attributes: